 Our work with cats is entirely funded by public donations and legacies, and we hope we will soon have the critical mass to attract charity grants.
 Any reserve funding we have at times is put towards rescuing abandoned cats from perishing, particularly pregnant stray mums, vulnerable kittens, special needs adults and elderly cats.
 We also help with feral colonies, depending on resources and local community support.
 Make a donation to support our work >

 We started our charity work in Greenwich (London) at the home of our founder.
 Soon, other volunteers added to our fostering network and the team is getting bigger.
 Our volunteer foster homes are currently mainly in SE London and NW Kent, but also in East London.
-We are in the process of expanding to our first proper Headquarters (opening at Palmers Green in 2017) where the charity will be operating its first cat-only veterinary clinic, as well as a rehoming hub.
+We are in the process of expanding to our first proper Headquarters (opening at Palmers Green later in 2018) where the charity will be operating its first cat-only veterinary clinic, as well as a rehoming hub.
 We look forward to expanding our reach and working with cats in need in North London.
 More about our cat clinic >

 Our amazing, never-tiring, ever-ready volunteer team is our greatest and best asset; they are the spirit, strength and backbone of Catcuddles.
 Their contribution is priceless and commitment to our cause strong and lasting.
 They are passionate and protective of our felines and never compromise standards of care, welfare or facility hygiene.
 We are only interested in attracting more like-minded people to join our cheerful team, people full of ideas and a bit of regular time to devote to the kitties or promoting the work we do as a charity.
 Find out about volunteering for Catcuddles >